Morishey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This describes what each script is used for:
+#This describes what each script is used for
 1. echo command prints Hello, World.